What and when is International OpenCon Catalonia?

 IOCC has its roots in two events: International PolyWeekend Girona and OpenCon in the UK.
 International PolyWeekend Girona took place in May 2010.
 OpenCon UK ran from 2010 to 2014 in Dorset, having grown out of Polyday, which has been run in various cities in the UK over the last years.
 International OpenCon Catalonia took much of its structure and flavour from OpenCon UK.

-Previous editions of IOCC took place from 2012 to 2017 (always in May, always in Galliners).
-The 2018 meeting will thus be the seventh edition.
+Previous editions of IOCC took place from 2012 to 2018 (always in May, always in Galliners).
+The 2019 meeting will thus be the eight edition.

 Who runs this thing?